Osmoregulation in rock doves: Kidney function

-Specialized cell-types involved in osmoregulation
+Cell types involved in osmoregulation

-The integumentary system functions in osmoregulation by acting as a barrier between the extracellular compartment and the environment to regulate water gain and loss, as well as solute flux.
+The integumentary system functions in osmoregulation by acting as a barrier between the extracellular compartment and the environment to regulate water gain (and loss) and solute flux.
 The permeability of the integument to water and solutes varies from animal to animal.
-The excretory system is responsible for regulating water and solute levels in the body fluids.
-Pigeons can produce hyperosmotic urine, but their renal system is different from other animals.
-They do not produce concentrated urine to reduce water loss, but produce a whitish part called urate.
-It is considered as solid crystals of uric acid and it is less toxic than urea.
-The wastes move from the blood of the peritubular capillaries, passes through the tubule cells and into the collecting ducts, and is transported as urate (uric acid) to the cloaca and from there to the large intestine, where uric acid particle and water and solutes in the urine can be reabsorbed and balanced.
-This allows them to save their body water instead of excreting large volume of dilute urea.
-Cells of the proximal tubule have numerous microvilli and mitochondria which provide surface area and energy to the proximal tubule cells.
+The excretory system is responsible for regulating water and solute levels in body fluids.
+Pigeons can produce hyperosmotic urine, but their renal system differs from that of other animals.
+They do not produce concentrated urine to reduce water loss, but produce a whitish urate: solid crystals of uric acid which are less toxic than urea.
+Waste moves from the blood in the peritubular capillaries, passes through the tubule cells and into the collecting duct system; it is transported as urate to the cloaca and from there to the large intestine, where uric-acid particles and water and solutes in the urine can be reabsorbed and balanced.
+This allows rock doves to conserve body water instead of excreting a large volume of dilute urea.
+Cells of the proximal tubule have microvilli and mitochondria which provide surface area and energy.

-The blood pH is regulated by the A and B types of cells located in distal tubule and collecting duct.
-The A-type cells are acid-secreting cells that have a proton ATPase in the apical membrane and a Cl-/HCO_{3}-exchange system in the basolateral membrane, whereas the B-type cells are base-secreting cells, which secrete bicarbonate into the lumen of the tubule in exchange for chloride ions.
-The regulation of pH in blood determines whether bicarbonate is reabsorbed or secreted.
+Blood pH is regulated by the A and B types of cells in the distal convoluted tubule and collecting duct.
+A-type cells are acid-secreting cells with a proton ATPase in the apical membrane and a Cl-/HCO_{3}-exchange system in the basolateral membrane; B-type cells are base-secreting cells, which secrete bicarbonate into the lumen of the tubule in exchange for chloride ions.
+Blood pH determines whether bicarbonate is reabsorbed or secreted.

-Transport mechanisms of osmoregulation
+Transport mechanisms

-The filtrate contains many important substances.
-In the proximal tubules of the C. livia kidney, substances that are needed, such as vitamins and glucose, are reabsorbed into the blood.
-Their kidneys have a variety of ion channels involved in salt and water transport.
-Water is reabsorbed through aquaporins which are present in the lumen of the proximal tubule, basolateral membrane, and blood vessels near the proximal tubule.
-Water flows from the epithelial cells into the blood via osmosis.
-Since osmosis occurs, the osmolarity of the filtrate remains isotonic.
-Sodium/Potassium/ATPase transporter is located in the basolateral membrane of the epithelial cell, which is opposite of the lumen of the proximal tubule, and actively pumps sodium out of the cell into the blood.
+The filtrate contains a number of important substances.
+In the proximal tubules of the C. livia kidney, necessary substances such as vitamins and glucose are reabsorbed into the blood.
+The kidney has a variety of ion channels involved in salt and water transport.
+Water is reabsorbed through aquaporins in the lumen of the proximal tubule, basolateral membrane, and blood vessels near the proximal tubule.
+Water flows from epithelial cells into the blood via osmosis, and the osmolarity of the filtrate remains isotonic.
+The ATPase, Na+/K+ transporting, alpha 1 enzyme, in the basolateral membrane of the epithelial cell (opposite the lumen of the proximal tubule), pumps sodium out of the cell into the blood.